 I am Reader in Transport Planning and Course Leader since July 2016 and my research is positioned at the intersection of urban, mobility and economic geography.
 I have a PhD in Transport Network and City Planning and I have published widely in this area.
 I have taught, researched, and consulted on mobility planning for over 15 years, working in different international contexts in Belgium, the Netherlands and Italy.

 My main research interest is access planning and changes towards sustainable mobilities.
-I am co-convenor of the Transport and Mobilities Research Group at the University of Westminster.
+I am the Transport and Mobilities Research Group co-convenor at the University of Westminster.
 I welcome PhD applications from students interested in sustainable mobility planning, TOD, tactical urbanism and street experiments.

 My current research projects are: